842,000 Patients, 879 Clinics

 842,000 patients lost access to birth control and cancer screenings.
 879 clinics in 23 states affected.

 Title X is the only federal program dedicated to family planning.
-It serves 2.8 million patients annually, the majority of whom are low-income, uninsured, or underinsured.
+It serves 2.8 million patients annually, the majority of whom are low-income or uninsured.
 The services it funds are basic preventive care that most Americans take for granted.

 What Title X Pays For

-Title X clinics provide contraception, pregnancy testing, STI screening and treatment, breast and cervical cancer screenings, and referrals.
+Title X clinics provide contraception, STI screening, and cancer screenings.
 These are not elective services.
-An undetected cervical cancer, an untreated STI, an unplanned pregnancy in a state with an abortion ban — each of these has consequences that compound.
+An undetected cervical cancer or an unplanned pregnancy in a state with an abortion ban has consequences that compound.

 The program costs the federal government about $286 million per year.
 The Guttmacher Institute estimates that every dollar spent on publicly funded family planning saves $7.09 in costs that would otherwise fall on Medicaid and other public programs.
 Defunding Title X does not save money.
 It shifts costs and multiplies harm.